 - Possess a friendly, caring, and professional attitude.

 Professional and/or educational qualifications for private home care appear to be relevant to whichever caregiving role you choose to undertake.
 For example, if you would like to work as a medical private home carer, this may require further specialised training.
-The Agency of Integrated Care has a few courses on caregiving roles which you can look out for.
+The Agency for Integrated Care has a few courses on caregiving roles which you can look out for.

 According to Glassdoor, the average salary of a caregiver in private home care earns about SGD$18 to $21 per hour.
 This is subject to different organisations; some pay by the hour, while others pay a monthly salary.